gbmhunter/blog/content/posts/updates/2014/11-30-november-2014-updates/index.md

 * Added [Desmear and Etch/pcb-design/desmear-and-etchback/nd-etchback) under Electronics->PCB Design.

-    {{< figure src="/images/2014/11/etchback-after-plating.png" width="219px" caption="A via which has been plated after etchback was done, notice the 'three-point connection'."  >}}
+    {{< img src="etchback-after-plating.png" width="219px" caption="A via which has been plated after etchback was done, notice the 'three-point connection'."  >}}

 * Update to the [sed page](/programming/operating-systems/linux/programs/sed) with a new example on replacing a date format.